Chronic Pelvic Pain

 What is chronic pelvic pain?

-Persistent pain in the pelvic area lasting more than 6 months.
+Chronic pelvic pain is persistent pain in the pelvic area that lasts for more than 6 months.

-What are common causes of chronic pelvic pain?
+What are the possible causes of chronic pelvic pain?

 How is chronic pelvic pain diagnosed?

-What medications are used to treat chronic pelvic pain?
+What are the treatment options for chronic pelvic pain?

 If you have any feedback, please get in touch.